Twisted S-Duality: Applications

+Heuristically speaking, one can rewrite where $\eps_i$ is responsible for each Dolbeault stack.
+With our choice of convention, $\eps_1$ is for the outer Dol and $\eps_2$ is for the inner Dol.
+Then $\del_{\eps_1}$ is exactly what deforms the outer Dol to dR. Moreover, the twisting homomorphism makes $\eps_2$ as $dz$ so $\eps_2\del_z$ becomes the $\del$-operator, which deforms $C_{\mr{Dol}}$ to $C_{\mr{dR}}$.
+This explains why the HT(A) and HT(B) deformations realize the desired global descriptions. \end{note}

-Here the notation is different from the one of \cite{EY1}.
-We use the notation HT(A) and HT(B) to emphasize that those are realized as further twists of the holomorphic-topological twist.
-By considering category of boundary conditions or taking the category of quasi-coherent sheaves of the target of the B-model, we obtain $\D(\bun_G(C)):=\QC(\bun_G(C)_{\mr{dR}})$ and $\QC(\Flat_G(C))$ respectively for $G=\GL(N)$.
+\begin{rmk} Here the notation is different from the one of \cite{EY1}.
+We use the notation HT(A) and HT(B) to emphasize that those are realized as further deformations of the holomorphic-topological twist.
+By considering the category of boundary conditions or taking the category of quasi-coherent sheaves of the target of the B-model, we obtain $\D(\bun_G(C)):=\QC(\bun_G(C)_{\mr{dR}})$ and $\QC(\Flat_G(C))$ respectively for $G=\GL(N)$.
 Note that these are the main protagonists of the de Rham geometric Langlands correspondence and we did not need to invoke A-model or analytic dependence of the moduli space.
-This was the main point of \cite{EY1}.
+Indeed, this was one of the main points of \cite{EY1} on realizing the physical context of the de Rham geometric Langlands correspondence.